vilda/le/README.md

 ----

 Specify the `metrics-vcpu` parameter to collect metrics for each individual CPU.
-The only viable value is `core` which will normaliza usage to single CPU.
+The only viable value is `core` which will normalize usage to single CPU.

 Example: